A Billion Shades of Sand

 Over 60 pharaohs' tombs were found in the Valley of the Kings.
 Loads of exciting treasures were found buried with them, like King Tut's golden mask.
 But there was also other stuff like spare undies, wine and pet baboons - essentials for any stint in the afterlife.

-** Please note this trip is operating on an alternative itinerary until 30 September 2014.
+** All departures will be running on the below alternative itinerary until 31 December 2014.
 Please see trip notes for further details ***

 ** Please note that this trip has been discontinued for 2015.
 We will replace this trip with the GEAJ - Nile Air Jordan **

 There’s more to Cairo than the pyramids.
 For example, there’s the 4000-year old boat which was buried in its entirety so the pharaoh could have something to cruise around on in the next life.